Benny1143/cryptocurrency/README.md

-# cryptocurrency
-A personal guide to cryptocurrency
+# A personal guide to cryptocurrency, Singaporean Edition